jhonnylucius/jhonnylucius/README.md

 <!-- Presentation -->
 <p>
-   #👋 Hi, I’m Luciano Ribeiro<br/>
+- 👋 Hi, I’m Luciano Ribeiro<br/>
 - 👀 I'm interested in being a developer<br/>
 - 🌱 I'm studying - Software analysis and development - Studying distance learning, so I'm already looking for more knowledge<br/>
 - 💞️ travel....music....friends...family<br/>
 - 📫 I hope to learn a lot from you and contribute whenever I have the opportunity, as I'm just starting out. <br/>
-- 🌐 Knowledge has only one destiny, to be shared! 🌐
+- 🌐 Knowledge has only one destiny, to be shared! 🔥
 <details>
   <summary>👨‍💻 More about me. 👈🏻 click here! </summary>

   - 🌱 I’m currently studying at Estácio College - ADS - Systems Analysis and Development and student at DIO - Digital innovation one.<br/>

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with Java.<br/>
+My dream is to one day work with .....????
+Dart???
+Java??? let the world spin! 😈👾🙌🏼😎🌐 .<br/>

 </details>